Bhupesh-V/30-seconds-of-cpp/CONTRIBUTING.md

 6. Enjoy contributing :yum:.

-For adding functions in **header.md** files, use the below template (copy from raw format):
+For adding functions in **header.md** files, use the following template (copy from raw format):

 ```
 # name